 For a start, we noted that biological symptoms [24] cannot be detected with a phone, as discussed above.
 Thus, the main concerns for our conclusions will revolve around physiological and physical symptoms of stress.
 Although these offer less accuracy at times, under certain conditions, they are the most practical symptoms to make use of.

 We notice that heart rate is an extremely good indicator of stress, both mentally and physically.
 This has been mentioned previously in the literature review, let alone within the papers themselves on numerous occasions.
 A phone has the potential to recognise one’s heart rate using the camera.
 Such an example is its application in Azumio’s “Heart Rate Monitor”.
-Whilst this development is somewhat of an innovation based on a undedicated hardware, the camera, the logic to deduce one’s heart rate through imagery is correct, Thus, we will be able to take use of this signal using a mobile phone.
+Whilst this development is somewhat of an innovation based on an undedicated hardware (the camera), the logic to deduce one’s heart rate through imagery is correct.
+Thus, we will be able to take use of this signal using a mobile phone.

 Another key signal we would like to observe is respiration symptoms due to stress.
 Respiration occurs in the form of cardio-vascular activity or perspiration.
 Again, papers that used respiration techniques had a furthered accuracy which we would like to take advantage of.